hungntt/BNTPP/README.md

 ![img.png](flowchart.png)

+The code is based on [1] and [2].
+We thank the authors for their great work.

 ## List of TPP methods

 We first conclude the recent research topics on deep temporal point process as four parts: